Insulin Resistance Symptoms, PCOS & Blood Sugar: What You Need to Know

 5. Consider More Personalized Data

 For some individuals, tools like continuous glucose monitors (CGMs) can offer insight into how specific foods affect their body.
+Responses to food are not universal - and personalized feedback can be valuable.

 The Bigger Picture